dresden-ocl/dresdenocl/README.md

 2. Check out the following projects from the folders
 	* plugins/** (all)
 	* tests/** (all)
-3. Build the project
+3. Build the project (otherwise it will complain about Ocl22Parser not found)
 	* *mvn verify* at the root of Dresden OCL
 4. Final
 	* In order to run the project now right-click any Dresden OCL Plug-in and select Run as -> Eclipse Plug-in

 #Bugs and known issues
 Please be aware, that the Dresden OCL is still under construction and